PostgreSQL

 Once your PostgreSQL source is configured, you can control when and how often data syncs occur.
 Renta provides flexible scheduling options to fit your data pipeline requirements.

-Renta supports automatic scheduling, API triggers, and integration with external orchestrators (Airflow, Dagster, Prefect).
+Renta supports automatic scheduling, API triggers, and integration with external orchestrators such as Airflow, Dagster, and Prefect.
 See scheduling documentation for details.

 Ready to get started?